 "The book is dedicated to students, and there is no doubt that their teachers would value its findings, and may well be inspired to become better teachers for having read it."

 – Ian Reid (2014): An education in Facebook, Information, Communication & Society,

 "Mike Kent and Tama Leaver have assembled a compelling array of studies of Facebook which range widely in their analytical preoccupations.
 They render significant insights for educators, students and policy-makers alike.
 At times intensely practical and at others more deeply theoretical, this intelligent collection generally eschews technological determinism and poses all the right questions.
 In their editing, Leaver and Kent have kept true to a sophisticated view which positions pedagogy, student and academic engagement and issues of identity at the core.
 The dynamic interaction between learners, teachers and technologies, and abiding issues including identity, privacy and copyright, assure the longevity of this work in relation to Facebook, and beyond.
 I read it thirstily and will benefit from its richness.
 In a word?
 ‘Like.’"

-– Professor Jane Long, Deputy Vice-Chancellor (Academic), La Trobe University, Australia
+— Professor Jane Long, Senior Deputy Vice-Chancellor and Vice-President, La Trobe University, Australia

 "This excellent collection of critical work on the way Facebook influences and has become part of higher education is both timely and necessary.
 It brings together a series of diverse perspectives that reveal how online learning cannot be reduced to simplistic policies and standardised techniques but instead is the working out of the intricate patterns of desire, attention, information and identity that is, after all, the reality of all educational encounters.
 Kent and Lever and their contributors have produced a work of great value, that also tells us much about the way Facebook has changed human social interaction."